+(3711).
 Application of material covered in basic interior design courses to theoretical designs for complete environments; design development, production of working and presentation drawings and specifications studied through lectures and studio projects.
-PREREQUISITE: IDES 2441, 2470 or permission of instructor.
-COREQUISITE: ARCH 3421.
+PREREQUISITE: ARCH 2712 or IDES 2712, ARCH 2612, IDES 2411.
+COREQUISITE: ARCH 3421, 3613, IDES 3221.

+(ART 3250; IDES 3712).
 Comprehensive assignment in commercial design including design development, space planning, building code requirements, and construction and specification documentation for barrier free design studied through lectures and design assignments.
 PREREQUISITE: ARCH 3713 or IDES 3713.
 COREQUISITE: IDES 3213, 3430.

 IDES 4021 - I D Independent Study (1-6)

 Independent research in selected area of interior design under supervision of Department of Architecture faculty.
 PREREQUISITE: permission of instructor.

 IDES 4430 - Interior Design Internship (3)

 Experiential learning to be achieved through an approved work assignment with a design firm, appropriate public or private entity, or a Department of Architecture faculty.
 PREREQUISITE: ARCH 4715 or IDES 4715, or permission of instructor.